 Jake joined Watsi on November 4th, 2015.
 Six years ago, Jake joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jake's most recent donation supported Myint, a hard working man from Burma, to fund treatment for an infection from a poisonous fish.
+Jake's most recent donation supported U Tin, a 36-year-old man from Burma, to fund hernia surgery.

 Jake has funded healthcare for 79 patients in 12 countries.